What Do You Do When Your Dog Is Injured?

 - Always be careful when handling an injured dog.
 They may be in pain and fear, which can make animals dangerous and unpredictable.

 - If your dog is bleeding, stop it first.
 Loss of blood can easily lead to death.
-Apply pressure with the use of bandage or by wrapping a handkerchief around the wound.
+Apply pressure with the use of a bandage or by wrapping a handkerchief around the wound.

 - Follow your vet’s directive.
 If you have any questions or something isn’t clear to you, don’t hesitate to ask.